Not ready to enrol but want to learn more?

-- Work in social work, health sciences, education, policy, law, geography, or community leadership.
+- Work in or want to advance your career in fields and professional disciplines that engage with Indigenous communities and agencies, including social work, health sciences, education, policy, law, geography, human resources, or community leadership

-- Want to obtain employment in occupations that address, or should address, Aboriginal concerns in public, private, and not-for-profit sector organizations.
+- Want to work in occupations that address, or should address, Indigenous concerns in public, private, and not-for-profit sector organizations

 Who Teaches the Courses?

-Ryerson University’s Aboriginal Education Council (AEC) is an important partner.
-The AEC helps ensure the certificate continually represents Aboriginal worldviews and is responsive to societal needs.
+Ryerson University’s Aboriginal Education Council (AEC) helps ensure this certificate continually represents Indigenous worldviews and responds to societal needs.
 The AEC has an active advisory role in contributing to and monitoring guidelines for the selection of instructors in this certificate.
-This is consistent with a major role of the AEC, which is to give input into Aboriginal programming and education at Ryerson.
+This is consistent with a major role of the AEC, which is to give input into Indigenous programming and education at Ryerson.

-You may also wish to visit Ryerson Aboriginal Student Services for more information about Ryerson’s specialized services for First Nations, Métis, and Inuit students on campus.
+Ryerson Aboriginal Student Services provides specialized services for First Nations, Métis, and Inuit students on campus.

 - 2 required courses*